Towards White Box Deep Learning: Acknowledgments

 However it needs to be noted that I had the opportunity to do preliminary investigation on adversarial robustness as a half-time activity during my employment at MIM Solutions.
 Special thanks go to Piotr Sankowski, who introduced me to the issue of adversarial vulnerability of neural networks, and both to Piotr Sankowski and Piotr Wygocki who - as my former employers - decided to trust me with that research as a half-time part of my contract.
 It was precisely thanks to this opportunity that I developed a strong intuition that modern neural network architectures are inherently flawed and need to be fundamentally re-examined.

-I thank Piotr Wodziński, Adam Szummer, Tomasz Steifer, Dmytro Mishkin, Andrzej Pacuk and members of the reddit community for the great early feedback on the first version of this paper.
+I thank Piotr Wodziński, Adam Szummer, Tomasz Steifer, Dmytro Mishkin, Andrzej Pacuk, Bartosz Zieliński, Hubert Baniecki and members of the reddit community for the great feedback on the initial versions of this paper.